 The Company will pay or reimburse the Manager and its affiliates for performing certain legal, accounting, due diligence tasks and other services that outside professionals or outside consultants otherwise would perform, provided that such costs and reimbursements are no greater than those which would be paid to outside professionals or consultants.
 The Manager is responsible for all of its other costs incident to the performance of its duties under the Management Agreement, including compensation of the Manager's employees, rent for facilities and other "overhead" expenses; the Company will not reimburse the Manager for these expenses.
-During the three months ended March 31, 2017 and 2016, expense reimbursement of \$2,204 and \$1,758 was recorded in general and administrative expenses, respectively, and \$1,150 and \$1,013 was recorded in acquisition and transaction expenses, respectively, in the Consolidated Statements of Operations.
+During the three months ended March 31, 2018 and 2017, expense reimbursement of \$2,181 and \$2,204 was recorded in general and administrative expenses, respectively, and \$1,604 and \$1,150 was recorded in acquisition and transaction expenses, respectively, in the Consolidated Statements of Operations.

 If the Company terminates the Management Agreement, it will generally be required to pay the Manager a termination fee.
 The termination fee is equal to the amount of the management fee during the 12 months immediately preceding the date of the termination.
-In addition, an Incentive Allocation Fair Value Amount will be distributable to the Master GP is removed due to the termination of the Management Agreement in certain specified circumstances.
+In addition, an Incentive Allocation Fair Value Amount will be distributable to the Master GP if the Master GP is removed due to the termination of the Management Agreement in certain specified circumstances.
 The Incentive Allocation Fair Value Amount is an amount equal to the Income Incentive Allocation and the Capital Gains Incentive Allocation that would be paid to the Master GP if the Company's assets were sold for cash at their then current fair market value (as determined by an appraisal, taking into account, among other things, the expected future value of the underlying investments).

 Upon the successful completion of a post-IPO offering of the Company's common shares or other equity securities (including securities issued as consideration in an acquisition), the Company will grant the Manager options to purchase common shares in an amount equal to 10% of the number of common shares being sold in the offering (or if the issuance relates to equity securities other than the Company's common shares, options to purchase a number of common shares equal to 10% of the gross capital raised in the equity issuance divided by the fair market value of a common share as of the date of issuance), with an exercise price equal to the offering price per share paid by the public or other ultimate purchaser or attributed to such securities in connection with an acquisition (or the fair market value of a common share as of the date of the equity issuance if it relates to equity securities other than our common shares).
 Any ultimate purchaser of common shares for which such options are granted may be an affiliate of Fortress.
+The Manager was granted 700,000 options as part of the equity offering in the first quarter of 2018 as discussed in Note 15.

-As of March 31, 2017 and December 31, 2016, no amounts were recorded as a receivable from the Manager.
-As of March 31, 2017 and December 31, 2016, amounts due to the Manager or its affiliates of \$1,304 and \$1,697, excluding accrued management fees, respectively, are included within accounts payable and accrued liabilities on the Consolidated Balance Sheets.
-As of March 31, 2017 and December 31, 2016, amounts due to the Manager or its affiliates of \$1,350 and \$1,347, respectively, related to accrued management fees, are included within accounts payable and accrued liabilities on the Consolidated Balance Sheets.
+As of March 31, 2018 and December 31, 2017, no amounts were recorded as a receivable from the Manager.
+As of March 31, 2018 and December 31, 2017, amounts due to the Manager or its affiliates of \$1,155 and \$2,073, respectively, excluding accrued management fees, are included within accounts payable and accrued liabilities on the Consolidated Balance Sheets.
+As of March 31, 2018 and December 31, 2017, amounts due to the Manager or its affiliates of \$1,360 and \$1,228, respectively, related to accrued management fees, are included within accounts payable and accrued liabilities on the Consolidated Balance Sheets.